MicrosoftDocs/microsoft-salescopilot-docs/articles/api-get-related-records.md

 crmOrgUrl|String|No|URL of the CRM organization. <br>Send host name only, for example, https://contoso.crm.dynamics.com.|

 > [!NOTE]
-> - Authentication is expected to be handled by the contructs in the Power Apps connector and is outside the scope of this API.
+> - Authentication is expected to be handled by the constructs in the Power Apps connector and is outside the scope of this API.
 > - Current user's language is passed in the request header as `Accept-Language`.
 Use this for any language specific operations.
 > - Read the following headers from the request to your connector and send them to your backend for a better diagnostics:
 >   - `x-ms-client-request-id`: A unique identifier for the incoming request.